Mario Echandi Jiménez

-Mario José Echandi Jiménez (17 June 1915 – 30 July 2011) was the 33rd President of Costa Rica, serving from 1958 to 1962.
+Mario José Echandi Jiménez (17 June 1915 – 30 July 2011) was a Costa Rican lawyer and politician who served as the 33rd President of Costa Rica from 1958 to 1962.
+A conservative liberal, he presided over a process of national reconciliation following the Civil War and modernized the country's drinking water system through the creation of the Costa Rican Institute of Aqueducts and Sewers.

 As diplomat

 Mario Echandi was a career diplomat.

 Prior to his election, he had served as Costa Rica's ambassador to the United States and as the country's representative to both the United Nations and the Organization of American States (1949–1950).

 He also served as the minister of foreign affairs (1950–1952) under President Otilio Ulate and in the Legislative Assembly during President José Figueres's second term in office (1953–1958).